krstau/Ancestor-Chart/README.md

 * 10028
 * 10015

-## A program that let's you create an ancestor chart.
+## A program that let's you create an ancestor chart

 The program uses a binary tree where nodes holds the data of each person.